Skip to main content

 There is a limit to the number of households in a specific geographic area who can participate.

-Testing for participants ages 12-17 Participants aged 12-17 years will have a blood sample tested for PFAS.
+Testing for participants ages 12-17 Participants aged 12-17 years had a blood sample tested for PFAS.
 Those aged 12-17 years are not eligible to participate.

-Appointment Times Appointment availability will begin in 2022 and span through the next few years.
+Appointment Times Appointment availability began in 2022 and ended in 2024.
+MiChEM is on ongoing program.
 Appointments will only be available during a short period of time in each selected community.

-For more information, including the list of 197 chemicals that adult samples will be tested for in OAEA, visit Michigan Chemical Exposure Monitoring (MiChEM).
+For more information, including the list of 197 chemicals that adult samples were tested for in OAEA, visit Michigan Chemical Exposure Monitoring (MiChEM).

-• Participants will answer survey questions online or by phone, which will take about 30 to 45 minutes.
+• Participants answered survey questions online or by phone, which took about 30 to 45 minutes.
 These questions are about how they may have come in contact with certain chemicals.

-• Participants will attend a 30-minute appointment.
-During the appointment, a trained professional will collect a blood sample and ask for a urine sample.
-(Participants 12 to 17 years will only provide a blood sample for PFAS testing.)
-The project team will follow COVID-19 safety measures.
+• Participants attended a 30-minute appointment.
+During the appointment, a trained professional collected a blood sample and asked for a urine sample.
+(Participants 12 to 17 years only provided a blood sample for PFAS testing.)

 • A $65 Visa gift card.